Pennsylvania Democrats are angling to distinguish themselves in a key Senate contest

 "No, not enemy territory," Fetterman replied, "just friends we haven't met yet."

-Later in the day, more than 100 people showed up for a Fetterman event at a fire hall in Smethport.
+Later in the day, more than 100 people showed up for a Fetterman event at a fire hall in Smethport in the northern part of the state.
 The drive there rolled past countless signs and banners reading "Trump-Pence," "Trump 2024" and "Impeach Biden."

 Fetterman's image is that of the anti-politician.
 He's 6-foot-8, with tattoos, a shaved head and a chin beard, and he listens to heavy metal in his truck.
 Despite the cold, his campaign wardrobe on the Saturday was shorts and an oversized Carhartt sweatshirt.